psas/launch-tower-comm/demo/README.md

-# Launch Tower Comm, Demos
+# launch-tower-comm, Demos

-Several working programs demonstrating Phidgets into Kivy GUI's.
+Several programs demonstrating Phidgets integrated into Kivy GUI's.

+# How to Run Them

+* Install Kivy. (follow instructions at (kivy.org)[kivy.org]
+* Install the (Phidgets)[phidgets.com] libraries, Python module, and Webservice

+## InterfaceKit Demo - `kv-ph-demo.py`
+You must have an Interface Kit board connected through the webservice.
+## Webservice Demo - `kv-ph-demo-dict-listener.py`
+You only need a working webservice.
+Follow instructions below.

+# The Demo Files

 ## `kv-ph-demo.py`